 Brock: “Hey, how about ‘prayer’?”
 Yes, everyone, there was a time when 4Kids would actually mention religion.
 T’was long long ago, back when we as children used to try to keep these things called ‘Gigapets’ alive.
 They were needy little bastards who never left you alone, but dammit you loved them.

 – I gave you guys a pass when you had Misty say ‘Have a nice drip’ when she Water Gunned Meowth away, but having Meowth tell Seymour ‘Hope you had a nice trip.’ in the same episode after tripping Seymour just forces me to point out that you’re both lame and lazy.

-– God just look at how much Misty and Brock are doing.
-Battling right off the bat, catching Pokemon, proactively initiating plans.
+– God, just look at how much Misty and Brock are doing.
+Battling right out the gate, catching Pokemon, proactively initiating plans.
 It really makes me feel bad that they so rarely get to do much of anything in future episodes.

 – Wow, really?
 A Tackle attack by Koffing instantly KO’d Onix?
 That’s….highly unlikely.